rahulogoel/Research-on-Chest-X-rays/README.md

 These steps helped both balance the dataset and also resizing it for further training of our model.

  ## Model Training
+ The model training was done on **Kaggle's TPU VM v3-8** with 330GB of RAM.
    - Trained several deep learning models with a `70:15:15` split as the `train:validation:test` set which includes:
      - AlexNet
      - DenseNet121